PierreLesturgie/R-PopGen/README.md

 ## Analyse and filter genomics data using R functions

-This repository provides python scripts to analyse and filter genomic data.
+This repository provides R scripts to analyse and filter genomic data.

 Installing the following packages will ensure all functions to work:
 - parallel